gaultier/microkt/README.md

 # Only requires a C99 compiler and a POSIX environment (make, awk).
 make

-# Run the tests:
+# Run the tests
 make test

-# Compile a source file:
+# Compile a source file
 ./microktc test/hello_world.kts

-# And then run the executable:
+# And then run the executable
 ./test/hello_world
 Hello, world!